elaforge/karya/doc/ui.md

 There's another tiny little gray box in the lower left corner.
 This shows play
 status: gray when ready to play, light blue when the score needs to be rederived, dark blue when derivation is in progress, and green when playing.
+There's a few seconds of delay between light and dark blue so it can avoid starting a new derivation if you're about to do another edit.

 That's all!